aama/webapp/README.md

 Cloning the aama/webapp repository, as per [aama.github.io](http://aama.github.io), will have downloaded both the source-code and a stand-alone jar file.
- The application can be run in the webapp directory using either:
+ The application can be run in the webapp directory either:

 1. From the downloaded sorce-code,  using [Leiningen](http://leiningen.org):